Kitchen tile ideas for every style and budget

 Moroccan mosaics

-Bring the ‘wow’ factor to a grey kitchen with Moroccan-inspired mosaic tiles.
+If you're a fan of global style, why not bring the ‘wow’ factor to a grey kitchen with Moroccan-inspired mosaic tiles?
 Choose three or four tiles with unique designs and either apply to the wall in a repetitive pattern or randomly place them for an explosion of colour and intricacy.
 For a more subtle gateway to the trend, try tonal tiles.
 Designs that incorporate white, black and various shades of grey look polished and contemporary.

 From rich terracotta to soft peachy hues, orange has certainly solidified itself as one of our favourite summer shades.
 And orange you ready to jump on the bandwagon with some tempting tiles that look good enough to eat?
 Whether you go for square or hexagonal, lustre or matt, orange tiles are an exciting way to jazz up an otherwise neutral space.